 • Symbolism and cultural meaning databases

-• Craft technique tutorials
+• Craft and design tutorials

-• Design trend reports
+• Trend analysis reports

-Material and care references
+Material and Care References

-• Metal and gemstone reference charts
+• Metal and gemstone charts

-• Jewellery care and maintenance guides
+• Jewellery care guides

 • Allergy and sensitivity information